kswope/book-learnin/README.md

 Despite the fact that they have methods, primitive values themselves are not objects.
 JavaScript makes them look like objects to provide a consistent experience in the language, as you'll see later in this chapter.

+#### Reference Types

+Unlike primitive types, assigning a reference type to a variable assigns its pointer (maybe that's why they are called reference types?)

+var o1 = new Object();
+var o2 = o1

+console.log(o1 == o2)  //=> true
+console.log(o1 === o2) //=> true

+>
+JavaScript is a garbage-collected language, so you don’t really need to worry about memory allocations when you use reference types.
+However, it’s best to dereference objects that you no longer need so that the garbage collector can free up that memory.
+The best way to do this is to set the object variable to null.

+    var object1 = new Object();
+    // do something
+    object1 = null;

+Instantiate built-in reference types

+    var items = new Array();
+    var now = new Date();
+    var error = new Error("Something bad happened.");
+    var func = new Function("console.log('Hi');");
+    var object = new Object();
+    var re = new RegExp("\\d+");

+Example of object literal syntax

+    var book = {
+        "name": "The Principles of Object-Oriented JavaScript",
+        "year": 2014
+    };

+Exaple of same with new (object form?)

+    var book = new Object();
+    book.name = "The Principles of Object-Oriented JavaScript";
+    book.year = 2014;

+>
+Using an object literal doesn’t actually call new Object().
+Instead, the JavaScript engine follows the same steps it does when using new Object() without actually calling the constructor.
+This is true for all reference literals.

+Array literal

+    var colors = [ "red", "blue", "green" ];

+Array new form

+    var colors = new Array("red", "blue", "green")

+>
+You almost always define functions using their literal form.

+Not this

+    var reflect = new Function("value", "return value;");